 7. REPORT ISSUES, NO MATTER HOW SMALL

 Any time something in your classroom, dorm, or residence hall isn't working appropriately, it has the potential to be a source of huge energy loss.
-If you think something isn't functioning the way it's supposed to (leaky faucets, for example) call (607) 274-3225 or goonline to submit a work order with Maintenance.
+If you think something isn't functioning the way it's supposed to (leaky faucets, for example) call (607) 274-3225 or submit a work order online.

 8. START SHUTTING DOWN

 Classrooms and labs around college campuses often leave desktop computers and lights on all night, sometimes even over long winter breaks.
 Make sure to shutdown computers, projectors, and other equipment if you're the last to use it.

 When purchasing electronics and small appliances, search for the ENERGY STAR logo and high recycled content.